ElektraInitiative/libelektra/src/libs/README.md

 Accesses the configuration files by orchestrating the plugins.
 The implementation lives in [elektra](elektra).

+It coordinates the interactions between the applications and the plugins.

 **[loader](loader/)** contains source files that implement the plugin loader functionality as used by `libelektra-kdb`.